hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 4. <a href="#Format"><b>Format final outputs</b></a>

 ## Input Data
 The following input files are needed for this workflow.
-A 3 year subset of these inputs has been downloaded to the HyTEST hovenweep area.
+A 3-year subset of these inputs has been downloaded to the HyTEST hovenweep area.
 Descriptions and download links are provided in the table below:

 <table>
   <tr>